yasserfarouk/gbmaaai2023/README.md

 - **`supplementary.pdf`**  Contains proofs and further experimental results and discussions.
 - **`code`**  Implementation of algorithms, negative cases, and experiments.
+    - **`negmas`**  A fork of the NegMAS platform including an implementation of a simplified version of GBMs GBM(1,1,other,.,.,.) under `negmas/negmas/gb` using which AOP, SAOP and TAU are implemented.
 - **`data`**  All the negotiation scenarios used in the experiments.

 ### Code